Garmin Canada to Expand Cochrane HQ, Creating 200 New Jobs

 Before signing a new employment contract, have the experienced employment law team at Samfiru Tumarkin LLP review the agreement to make sure your workplace rights are protected.

-Our lawyers in Alberta, B.C., and Ontario can help you better understand the terms of the contract and advise you on how best to navigate the situation.
+Our employment lawyers in Alberta have successfully represented tens of thousands of non-unionized individuals.
+We can help you better understand the terms of the contract and advise you on how best to navigate the situation.